SonarSource/sonar-scanner-azdo/src/extensions/sonarqube/overview.md

 This extension provides tasks that you incorporate into your build definition(s) to enable additional SonarQube Server functionality in Azure DevOps environments.
 When paired with SonarQube [Community Build][CB], you can analyze and see the results for scanning your master codebase.
 SonarQube [Commercial Editions][CE] offer additional functionality with Branch and Pull Request analysis so your team spots and resolves code issues before merging to master.
 Analysis results are published right in your Pull Requests!

-## Benefits of the SonarQube Server Azure DevOps Marketplace Extension
+## Benefits of the Azure DevOps extension for SonarQube Server

 ### Quality Gate™ Status Publishing